 Temporary lanes on I-95 in Philadelphia to open Friday, PennDOT says

-PHILADELPHIA (CBS) -- I-95 in Philadelphia will reopen with a temporary roadway on Friday, 12 days after a crash and fire collapsed a portion of the highway, PennDOT said on Thursday.
+PHILADELPHIA (CBS) -- The temporary roadway over a stretch of I-95 in Philadelphia that collapsed will open Friday, 12 days after a crash and fire forced the major highway to close, PennDOT said Thursday.

+Officials said the temporary lanes will open at noon.
+The speed limit on the roadway will be 45 mph because it's considered a work zone.
+A news conference is scheduled for 10:30 a.m.
+Friday with Mayor Jim Kenney and Pennsylvania Gov. Josh Shapiro.

+In a news conference Thursday, PennDOT Secretary Mike Carroll said the lanes are 11 feet wide, while traditional lanes are 12 feet.
+But it's very common to have 11-foot lanes in a work zone, he said.

+About a mile back from the temporary roadway, barriers will be set up to funnel traffic into the three-lane-wide section, Carroll said.

-The temporary roadway was made with a specially engineered recycled glass foam aggregate from a company based in Delaware County.
+The base for the temporary roadway was made with a specially engineered recycled glass foam aggregate from a company based in Delaware County.

 Later on Thursday, a truck from the Pocono Raceway equipped with a jet dryer was helping dry out the road so workers could start painting the lane lines.

-Earlier this week, Pennsylvania Gov. Josh Shapiro announced I-95 was set to reopen this weekend, but didn't specify which day the interstate would be flowing with traffic once again.
+Earlier this week, Shapiro announced I-95 was set to reopen this weekend, but didn't specify which day the interstate would start flowing with traffic again.

 "Everyone has worked around the clock to get this done and we have completed each phase of this project safely and way ahead of schedule," Shapiro said Tuesday.

 The high-speed work has led some to question the safety of the temporary highway.
-PennDOT secretary Mike Carroll tamped down any concerns.
+Carroll brushed off any concerns.

 "I have 100% confidence in its ability to withstand the traffic that's on that facility once we open it, and I know that like these other states, it'll work just fine in Pennsylvania," Carroll said earlier this week.